AliRezaJoodi/AVR_Projects/WirelessCommunicationWithIR_TypingWithKeyboard/README.md

-## Wireless Communication With IR, Typing With PS2 Keyboard
+## Wireless Communication With IR, From MCU to MCU, Typing With PS2 Keyboard

 MCU:		ATmega32A
 Display:    	16x2 Character LCD